 To demonstrate effects of uncertainty on both costs and health outcomes, we varied input parameters using available measures of parameter uncertainty (i.e. standard errors) or plausible ranges to evaluate changes in cost per additional QALY for all model input parameters.
-We found that key drivers of the model were annual change in visual acuity, baseline visual acuity, and age for the older population; and disutility for blindness, cost of VN, and average visual acuity for the younger population (Figure 5.4).
-Results were similar for the modified societal perspective.
+We found that key drivers of the model were the utility function, baseline best eye visual acuity, and cost of VN (Figure 4.4).
+For the younger population from a modified societal perspective, the annual change in VA for SoC individuals was also a driver.

-Figure 5.4.
-Tornado Diagram(s) for One-Way Sensitivity Analyses of Incremental Cost-Effectiveness Ratio for Voretigene Neparvovec versus Standard of Care for Individuals Who Receive Voretigene Neparvovec at Age 15 (top) and Age 3 (bottom) from the US Health Care System Perspective
+Figure 4.4.
+Tornado Diagram(s) for One-Way Sensitivity Analyses of Incremental Cost-Effectiveness Ratio for Voretigene Neparvovec versus Standard of Care for Individuals Who Receive Voretigene Neparvovec at Age 15 (top) and Age 3 (bottom)